How To Learn American Native Language?

 For example, learn how to greet someone in their native language and make an effort to use it with them even if you don’t know many words or how to spell it correctly.

-With support from Australian Language Resources Links like Living Tongues Institute and help from American children – by learning from each other’s’ cultures – we can preserve some of the worlds most vulnerable cultural heritages before they’re lost forever.
+Small efforts can significantly help preserve what little remains of these spoken languages.
+In some cases, endangered languages may lack living speakers and might never be documented.
+With support from Australian Language Resources Links like the Living Tongues Institute and help from American children learning about each other’s cultures, we can preserve some of the world’s most vulnerable cultural heritages before they are lost forever.

 Frequently Asked Questions